-We will provide, without charge upon the written request of any beneficial owner of shares of our common stock entitled to vote at the Annual Meeting, a copy of our Annual Report on Form 10-K as filed with the SEC but excluding exhibits for the year ended December 31, 2017.
-Written requests should be mailed to our principal executive offices, located at: SenesTech, Inc., 3140 N. Caden Court, Suite 1, Flagstaff, Arizona 86004, Attention: Secretary.
+We will provide, without charge upon the written request of any beneficial owner of shares of our common stock entitled to vote at the Annual Meeting, a copy of our 2019 Annual Report, as filed with the SEC, but excluding exhibits.
+Written requests should be mailed to our principal executive offices, located at: SenesTech, Inc., 23460 N. 19th Avenue, Suite 110, Phoenix, AZ 85027, Attention: Secretary.